irenekb/RRI-3D/README.md

 </div>

 ### <code> formattranslation.py </code> <a id="RNAblueprint"></a>
-  <div>Transform the Dotbracket structure and the nucleatide sequence form several
-  RNA designs into seperate fasta files (needed for the ernwin simualtion).
+  <div>Convert the dotbracket structure and nucleotide sequence from multiple RNA designs into separate fasta files (required for the ernwin simualtion).

   <table>
    <tr>